 Academic standing is an end-of-term status, which means a student must complete at least one term of coursework before having a calculated academic standing.
 Academic standing is updated after final grades have been posted for the fall and spring semesters and after the last summer session.
 Academic standing is identified on a student’s transcript and visible in RU Access; academic standing for completed terms is not recalculated in RU Access after the submission of grade changes.
 Students are expected to understand both their program and university academic standing requirements and review their academic performance with their advisors after every enrolled semester.

-Grades counted toward academic standing
+Grades counted toward a graduate degree

 No more than two grades lower than B- may be applied to master’s degrees and only one grade lower than B- may be applied toward a doctoral degree.
 The grades of D+, D, D-, or F cannot be counted toward any graduate degree program.

 - Transfer credit grades are not included in the overall Roosevelt grade point average.
 Transfer coursework taken elsewhere for a higher grade cannot be used to improve academic standing.